(903) 935-6351 | (800) 648-5491

 • Unstable: If your crown feels loose, especially when chewing something sticky, you should contact your dentist.

-• Appearance Changes: If your crown is chipped or discolored, it can negatively affect a patient’s self-confidence.
+• Appearance Changes: If your crown is chipped or discolored, it can negatively affect your self-confidence.
 This is a valid reason to have it replaced.

 Does It Hurt to Get a Dental Crown?

 Many patients worry that their treatment will be painful.
 Fortunately, the first step is always to numb the area with a local anesthetic.
 This way, you won’t feel a thing!
-You may feel some soreness for a few days after your treatment, but this can be managed with over-the-counter pain relievers.
+Your mouth may exhibit some soreness for a few days after your treatment, but this can be managed with over-the-counter pain relievers.
 If you have any concerns, don’t hesitate to contact us.
 Remember that crowns protect vulnerable teeth from damage, so they can help prevent pain in the future.

 Do Dental Crowns Feel Natural?